ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 ### Conclusions

-- `ImportFromCSVString` is the tested faster one import method, outperforming its nearer counterpart by a factor of 2.5x in performance.
+- `ImportFromCSVString` is the tested faster one import method, outperforming its nearer counterpart by a 2x to 3x factor in performance.
-- The CSV syntax impacts the performance in this way: as the number of escaped fields is increased, the performance is decreased.
+- The CSV syntax slow-down the performance when the number of escaped fields, the number of white spaces between fields and the lines-breaks into fields are increased.
 - When working with CSVs compliant with the RFC-4180 specs, the `ImportFromCSVString` method is faster than the `ExportToCSV` method.
 This scenario is inverted when working with well-formed CSVs without checking the RFC-4180 specs.

 ## Licence